pingcap/docs-tidb-operator/en/kubernetes-observability.md

 When you deploy TiDB using TiDB Operator, all components write runtime logs the container's `stdout` and `stderr` by default.
 On Kubernetes, these logs are stored in the `/var/log/containers` directory on host machines, and filenames include the Pod and container names.
 You can collect application logs in the container directly from the host.

-If you already have a log collection system in your existing infrastructure, you only need to add the `/var/log/containers/*.log` files from the Kubernetes hosts to your collection scope; if there is no log collection system available, or if you want to deploy a separate log collection system, then you can use any log collection system that you are familiar with.
+If you already have a log collection system in your existing infrastructure, you only need to add the `/var/log/containers/*.log` files from the Kubernetes hosts to your collection scope.
+If there is no log collection system available, or if you want to deploy a separate log collection system, then you can use any log collection system that you are familiar with.

 The following lists some common open source tools for Kubernetes log collection: